CoreMedia/ckeditor-plugins/packages/ckeditor5-link/src/linktarget/README.md

 The title defaults to the name of the target option if unset.

+**icon:** Icons will be scaled to 20×20.
+Thus, it is recommended providing SVGs having this initial size.

 ## CoreMedia RichText 1.0 Integration

 [CoreMedia RichText 1.0 Integration]: <#coremedia-richtext-10-integration>